- Benefits of good nutrition during cancer treatment

 Surgery is done to remove cancer cells and nearby tissue.
-It is often used with radiation therapy and chemotherapy.
+It’s often used with radiation therapy and chemotherapy.

 After surgery, the body needs extra calories and protein for wound healing and recovery.
 This is when many people have pain and feel tired.
 They also may be unable to eat a normal diet because of surgery-related side effects.
-The body’s ability to use nutrients may also be changed by surgery that involves any part of the mouth, esophagus, stomach, small intestine, pancreas, colon, or rectum.
+The body’s ability to use nutrients may also be changed by surgery that involves any part of the digestive tract (like the mouth, esophagus, stomach, small intestine, pancreas, colon, or rectum).

 Nutrition tips for people having cancer surgery